sap-tutorials/btp-foundation/tutorials/cp-kyma-create-function-ui/cp-kyma-create-function-ui.md

       }'
     ```

 3. Call your `orders-service` in your browser again.
-The `orders-service` will return the order:
+The `orders-service` returns the order:

     `[{"orderCode":"76272725","consignmentCode":"76272727","consignmentStatus":"PICKUP_COMPLETE"}]`